papaya-dao/stacks-sbtc/CODE_OF_CONDUCT.md

 ## 4. Reporting Violations

-If you witness or experience any violation of this Code of Conduct or have concerns about someone's behavior, please report the incident to [marten@trustmachines.co] or any other project maintainer.
+If you witness or experience any violation of this Code of Conduct or have concerns about someone's behavior, please report the incident to [core-eng-leads@trustmachines.co](mailto:core-eng-leads@trustmachines.co) or any project maintainer.
 They will investigate and take appropriate action, respecting the confidentiality of the reporter.

 ## 5. Consequences